MoeJoe87/pt-feeder-dc/README.md

 ### Run latest PT Feeder version

-- Download and edit application.properties with your license key and exchange apis, other wise the bot will not start.
-See for `https://wiki.profittrailer.com/doku.php?id=start` reference.
+- Download and edit settings from feeder.
+See for `https://wiki.ptfeeder.co/` reference.
-- To Run Container and replace `<your path>` with the full path where the application.properties file and data folder are.
+- To Run Container and replace `/path/to/""` with the full path where the application.properties file and other folders are.

 ### docker